HamzaAbouJaib/MS-Sentinel-HomeLab/README.md

 - Visual dashboards communicate threats more effectively.
 - This lab simulates a **real-world detection pipeline** — from event generation to visualization.

+---

+## 🧹 Teardown: Shutting Down to Avoid Charges

+After completing the lab, it's **crucial to clean up your resources** to avoid unexpected Azure charges.

+### 🔻 Steps to Decommission Your Lab:

+1. **Stop or Delete Your Virtual Machine**
+   - Go to Azure Portal → Virtual Machines
+   - Select your VM and click **Stop** or **Delete**

+2. **Remove Network Security Rules**
+   - Go to the Network Security Group attached to your VM
+   - Delete any rules that allowed unrestricted inbound traffic

+3. **Delete Log Analytics Workspace**
+   - Azure Portal → Log Analytics Workspaces
+   - Select the workspace you created and delete it

+4. **Delete Microsoft Sentinel Instance**
+   - Go to Microsoft Sentinel → Configuration
+   - Remove your workspace from Sentinel, then delete the instance

+5. **Delete Watchlists and Workbooks**
+   - Delete the `geoip` Watchlist from Sentinel
+   - Remove any custom Workbooks you created

+6. **Double-check your Azure Subscription**
+   - Go to the **Cost Management** dashboard
+   - Make sure no services are still running that could incur costs